aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 coefficients were assigned flat uninformative priors.
 We ran each model for 6,000 iterations across 6 chains and assessed Markov Chain Monte Carlo (MCMC) convergence using the Gelman-Rubin diagnostic (Rhat) [@gelman2013].
-We then performed k-fold cross-validation [@vehtari2017] to refit each model *K*=16 times.
+We then performed k-fold cross-validation [@vehtari2017] to assess each model's accuracy in predicting plumage sexual dichromatism of randomly-selected samples of _Turdus_ thrush species, refitting each model *K*=16 times.
 For each k-fold, the training dataset included a randomly selected set of $N- N\frac{1}{K}$ or N≈63 species, and the testing dataset included $N\frac{1}{K}$ or N≈4 species not included in the